fvilmos/laser_guided_object_tracker/README.md

   </th>
 </tr>

-The RGB images from the camera are converted in HSV colospace.
-Here a specific color filter is applied on the image.
+The RGB images from the camera are converted into HSV colorspace.
+Here a specific color filter is applied to the image.
 After the position of the color field is detected, a contour detection algorithm is applied to filter out false detections and get the position of the object tracked in the 2D space.
 The color to be tracked can be easily adjusted, trough the definitions below.
-To determin the rights color spaces, use the [color_filterer](https://github.com/fvilmos/color_filterer) software.
+To determine, the rights color spaces, use the [color_filterer](https://github.com/fvilmos/color_filterer) software.

 ```
 #Laser pointer color code